Haidra-Org/AI-Horde-Worker/README.md

 This repo contains the latest implementation for the [AI Horde](https://aihorde.net) Worker.
 This will turn your graphics card(s) into a worker for the AI Horde and you will receive in turn kudos which will give you priority for your own generations.

-Alternatively you can become an interrogation worker which is much more lightweight and can even run on CPU (i.e. without a GPU)
+Alternatively you can become an Alchemist worker which is much more lightweight and can even run on CPU (i.e. without a GPU)

 To run the bridge, simply follow the instructions for your own OS